Best Enclosure Size for Box Turtle

 Seasonal Habitat Adjustments for Box Turtle

 Box Turtle's terrarium setup requires seasonal modifications to maintain optimal comfort and safety year-round.
 During warm months, ensure adequate ventilation and cooling for your Small-Medium (5-7 in) reptile—reptiles of this species can be sensitive to heat stress.
 Provide shaded rest areas and consider cooling accessories appropriate for Box Turtle's size.
 Cold weather demands insulated resting spots, draft elimination around the terrarium, and potentially supplemental heating rated safe for reptiles.
-Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Box Turtle's comfort during these periods and adjust bedding and environmental controls accordingly.
-Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coat condition in Box Turtle reptiles across their 30-50+ years lifespan.
+Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Box Turtle's comfort during these periods and adjust substrate and environmental controls accordingly.
+Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and skin condition in Box Turtle reptiles across their 30-50+ years lifespan.